hcj-js/hcj/readme.md

 Layouts are functions that take components and return a component.

-Layouts can do whatever they want to their child components.  shuffle them around, change their sizes on the fly, and fade them in and out, to name a few.
+Layouts can do anything to their child components: shuffle them around, change their sizes on the fly, fade them in and out, and more.

 Child components report their minimum dimensions to you; it's your responsibility as a layout to give them enough space.